learningequality/morango/docs/architecture/index.rst

     ]

-Note that the ``single-user`` scope allows the user to write content-related logs and to read other facility data so that Kolibri is still able to function properly.

 Certificates
 ------------

-*Certificates* are hierarchical pairs of private/public keys that grant device-level permission to sync data within a `scope <#scopes>`__ of a `profile <#profiles>`__.
+**Certificates** are hierarchical pairs of private/public keys that grant device-level permission to sync data within a `filtered scope <#filers-and-scopes>`__ of a `profile <#profiles>`__.
 Once a device has been granted access to a scope of a profile, that device can grant that scope or a subset of it to other devices by generating child certificate pairs.

 Scope access and the chain of trust are established as follows: